Letting Go of Mom Guilt | There is No Perfect Summer

 Summertime seems to be when Mom Guilt* gets the loudest.
 At least, it does for me.

 When I was a teacher, I’d start daydreaming in February about what summer was going to look like.
 We’d go to the pool, take swimming lessons, play at the park, do the summer reading challenge, go to the zoo, go on vacation… I’d be present and make up for all the time we didn’t have together during the school year.
 Then summer came, and after a couple of weeks, my patience and presence were pretty much used up, and I’d feel bad for wishing the school days back.
 Did I learn?
 Nope.
-The next summer, I’d set myself up to try to do too much and therefore feel guilty all over again.
+The next summer, I’d set myself up to try to do too much and, therefore, feel guilty all over again.

 Mom Guilt is a trickster.
 It points to what our families & kids don't have.
 It doesn't lie.
 Our kids don't get it all, but it doesn't tell the entire story.

-Then I became a homeschooler, and I envisioned a summer full of free time.
+Then, I became a homeschooler, and I envisioned a summer full of free time.
 My husband would be home, and all the projects we wanted and needed to do would get done.
 I’d have long breaks in the day to write and catch up with friends; we’d see family, travel, and keep homeschooling.
-Once again, the things I imagined would fill up three summers.
+Once again, the things I imagined could fill up three summers.
 In truth, summer came and went in a blink, and my long list of things to do often remained.
 There was never enough time.

 Mom Guilt is a trickster.
 It points to what our families & kids don't have.
 It doesn't lie.
 Our kids don't get it all, but it doesn't tell the entire story.Summer is a mixed bag.
 Summer is sunshine, swimming, vacations, no homework or lunches to pack.
 Summer is kids saying, “I’m bored,” fights about technology, fights with siblings, expensive vacations, daycares, and camps.